Part CAMO (Continuing Airworthiness Management Organisation approval)

 - Provides understanding of the concepts of the Continuing Airworthiness Management Organisation (CAMO)

-- Delegates will explore the requirements to obtain a Part CAMO approval
+- Explore the requirements to obtain a Part CAMO approval

 - Explains the process for issuing an Airworthiness Review Certificate (ARC) and the term ‘Controlled Environment’